-The kind of toxin in mushrooms vary with species.
+The kind of toxin in mushrooms varies with species.
 Some cause CNS effects including hallucinations, hyperactivity, and coma.
 Others damage the liver, heart, or kidneys causing death.
 Clinical signs usually occur within 6-8 hours following ingestion.
-Mushrooms grow in the wild in most areas, and pets need to be closely supervised to prevent ingestion, if access to the mushrooms cannot be prevented.
+Mushrooms grow in the wild in most areas, and pets need to be closely supervised to prevent ingestion if access to the mushrooms cannot be prevented.

 May contain bacteria such as Salmonella and E. coli, which can cause vomiting and diarrhea.

 Homemade raw food diets are unsafe because retail meats for human consumption can be contaminated with pathogens.
 Some dog and cat owners believe raw meat, rather than commercial pet food, is the healthiest for their animals.
 But a new study published in the Journal of American Veterinary Medicine suggests this may not be the case.